 Stress-free guinea pigs are more likely to be open for socializing and human interaction.
 Happy piggies are always willing to play and bond with their owners.
 Not having enough space can contribute to that stress which can make our pets unwilling to interact or play with.
 If this happens, owners might not be able to see a guinea pig’s true personality.

 The Humane Society of the United States provides guidelines on the appropriate space for guinea pigs.
 These were the basis for the sizes we carry for our C&C cages.
+If you follow the diagram above, it will provide you the right cage size for your guinea pigs.

 Guinea pigs are not meant to be alone.
 So if you have 2 guinea pigs, the minimum space they need is 7.5 square feet.
 However, 10.5 square feet is preferred.
+Therefore the C&C Cage you need for 2 guinea pigs will be sizes 2x3 or 2x4.

 For 3 guinea pigs, they will need a minimum space of 10.5 square feet, but the ideal is 13 square feet.
+This means the C&C Cage you need for 3 guinea pigs are 2x5 or bigger.

 Offbeat Club offers different sizes for guinea pig cages ranging from 7.5 to 16 square feet.
 Click this link to find out more about our C&C cages.